 Tip 1: Put YouTube Teachers to Work for You

 I started creating lists of YouTube links for videos that targeting specific sounds.
 Then I gave specific lists to specific students.
 They would watch and practice at home.
 I always knew who was using the videos and who wasn’t.
 No, it wasn’t always because of an immediate improvement in their pronunciation.
-Almost everyone who practiced with the videos started slowing down.
+It was because almost everyone who practiced with the videos started slowing down.
 They tried to say the sound correctly instead of just speeding up and hoping no one would notice.

 Now, my favorite YouTube pronunciation teachers don’t focus exclusively on pronunciation.
 However, you can run a search on their page for a particular sound.
 They probably have a video on it.
 Sometimes teaching pronunciation involves a little delegating.
 These were my go-to channels whenever I needed a particular sound covered: